 Crystalloid solutions for intravascular volume replenishment are typically isotonic (eg, 0.9% saline or Ringer's lactate [RL]).
 H2O freely travels outside the vasculature, so as little as 10% of isotonic fluid remains in the intravascular space.
 With hypotonic fluid (eg, 0.45% saline), even less remains in the vasculature, and, thus, this fluid is not used for resuscitation.
 Both 0.9% saline and RL are equally effective; RL may be preferred in hemorrhagic shock because it somewhat minimizes acidosis and will not cause hyperchloremia.
-For patients with acute brain injury and hemorrhagic shock, 0.9% saline is preferred.
-Hypertonic saline (7.5%) is also an effective crystalloid, but there is no evidence to suggest that use of hypertonic solutions for resuscitation provides an advantage.
+For patients with acute brain injury, 0.9% saline is preferred.
+Hypertonic saline is not recommended for resuscitation because the evidence suggests there is no difference in outcome when compared to isotonic fluids.

 Colloid solutions (eg, hydroxyethyl starch, albumin, dextrans) are also effective for volume replacement during major hemorrhage.
 Colloid solutions offer no major advantage over crystalloid solutions, and albumin has been associated with poorer outcomes in patients with traumatic brain injury.
 Both dextrans and hydroxyethyl starch may adversely affect coagulation when > 1.5 L is given.